Vaccines for children at school

 - You will need to submit the original versions.

-- It is important that you keep your copies because the ministry and local public health units do not keep records of your exemption documents.
+- It is important that you keep copies for your records because the ministry and local public health units do not keep your exemption documents

 - Make copies of your: